xuhongzuo/DeepOD/README.rst

 **DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate data.
 DeepOD provides unified low-code implementation of different detection models based on PyTorch.

-DeepOD includes nine popular deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
+DeepOD includes ten popular deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

 Installation
 ~~~~~~~~~~~~~~
 The DeepOD framework can be installed via:

-install a stable version (we have six models in this version, please clone this repository for more models)

 .. code-block:: bash